CraftyFella/axonIq-framework-micronaut/README.md

 3. The application will be available at http://localhost:8080

+4. Try out the API:
+If using IntelliJ IDEA, open the [flights.http](./flights.http) file and use the built-in HTTP client to execute requests Look for the green "play" button next to each request in the file This provides a convenient way to test all API endpoints without additional tools

 ### Environment Variables for Axon Console

 If you want to connect to Axon Console, set the following environment variables: